 Measurement of Treatment Outcomes including those that are impairment-based, activity participation-based and environmentally-based

-Monitoring response to treatment can be done subjectively or objectively.
+Monitoring response to treatment can be completed subjectively or objectively.
 Subjective monitoring can be done in regards to symptom control and exercise tolerance, as knowing how frequently an athlete uses their rescue inhaler can help to guide treatment adjustment.3 For athletes who persistently experience EIB, medical adjustment may be needed.3 When objective outcomes are required, formal exercise testing in a sport/environment specific field-based exercise challenge is preferred.3,9

 Translation into Practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice